polcolomer/RandNetGen/readme.md

 ## Time performance
 On an intel® Core™ i7-3770 CPU @ 3.40GHz × 8

 Fixing the original clustering spectrum of the PGP network that has ~24000 edges takes approx 3.5 min

-Fixing the original clustering spectrum of the PGP network preserving the joint degree distribution *P(k,k')* approx 13 min
+Fixing the original clustering spectrum of the PGP network preserving the joint degree distribution *P(k,k')* approx 11 min

+Dk-Series   PGP (24000 edges)    US-aiports (1087 edges)

+ Dk 1        1 seconds            1 second
+ Dk 2        14 seconds           1 second
+ Dk 2.1      11 min               24 seconds
+ Dk 2.5      11 min               24 seconds

 Fixing a flat clustering spectrum of *C(k)=0.25* , preserving the joint degree distribution *P(k,k')* of a scale free network of 100.000 nodes and gamma exponent 3.1 (169518 edges) takes approx 86 hours.